mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ### Specificity

-If you use the theming approach to customize the components, you'll still be able to override them using the `sx` prop as it has a higher CSS specificity.
+If you use the theming approach to customize the components, you'll still be able to override them using the `sx` prop as it has a higher CSS specificity, even if you're using the experimental `sx` syntax within the theme.

 ## Creating new component variants